-The closet park to the California boarder is Zion National Park and one of my favorites on this trip.
-At the entrance is the charming town of Springdale with hotels, restaurants and shops for tourists.
+The closest park to the California border is Zion National Park and one of my favorites on this trip.
+At the entrance is the charming town of Springdale with hotels, restaurants, and shops for tourists.
 A free shuttle with an electric lift and designated wheelchair space takes visitors up and down the main road to the park’s entrance.
 The parallel sidewalk is relatively level, so some will have no problem wheeling it.
-Whether you roll in or drive in, if you carry a Golden Access Pass you and the immediate people traveling in the same car with you get in free.
+Whether you roll in or drive in if you carry a Golden Access Pass you and the immediate people traveling in the same car with you get in free.

 The three remaining National Parks are the least physically challenging.
 Bryce Canyon National Park is impressive and is generally colder because high in altitude.
 The Visitor Center has good accessibility.
 You can also catch the free shuttle here to a few selected overlooks.
 The main attraction at this park is the Canyon itself, so there are over a dozen accessible overlooks with different views of the canyon around the perimeter.
 Some are right off the road while others have a paved trail that leads to them, which vary in length and grade.
 Handicapped parking is also at the majority of overlooks.